 They can submit their request enclosed with a copy of their passport and other supporting documents to the Immigration director-general via e-mail at firstname.lastname@example.org.

-Indeed, following the requirements, we had submitted the relevant supporting documents (to show valid reasons to leave the country) and waited impatiently for the approval to come through.
+Indeed, following these requirements, we submitted the relevant supporting documents (to show valid reasons to leave the country) and waited impatiently for the approval to come through.
 In the end, the approval came through but we had to continuously follow up for the approval.

 Challenge No 2 – Cambodian Government Visa Regulations